NCAlgebra/NC/DOCUMENTATION/README.md

     c+tp[a]**tp[b]

-USe [NCMakeRuleSymmetric](#NCMakeRuleSymmetric) and [NCMakeRuleSelfAdjoint](#NCMakeRuleSelfAdjoint) to automatically create symmetric and self adjoint versions of your rules:
+Use [NCMakeRuleSymmetric](#NCMakeRuleSymmetric) and [NCMakeRuleSelfAdjoint](#NCMakeRuleSelfAdjoint) to automatically create symmetric and self adjoint versions of your rules:

     NCReplaceAll[tp[b**a]+b**a, NCMakeRuleSymmetric[b**a -> c]]